Tummy Tuck in Louisville, Lexington, Kentucky

 Recuperation and Healing

-Typically recovery for a tummy tuck takes about 10 days to 2 weeks.
+Typically, recovery for a tummy tuck takes about 10 days to 2 weeks.
 Pain is controlled with oral pain medications.
 The Exparel injection lasts 3 days.
-We will send patients home with a catheter in their bladder to allow the bladder to return to function the next day when the catheter can be removed.
-In patients with desk type jobs, work can usually be resumed after 2 weeks for tummy tucks.
+We send patients home with a catheter in their bladder to allow the bladder to return to function the next day when the catheter can be removed.
+In patients with desk-type jobs, work can usually be resumed after 2 weeks for tummy tucks.
 More vigorous types of work may require 2-3 weeks before work can be comfortably resumed.

-Abdominoplasties are often combined with cosmetic breast procedures such as breast reduction, breast lifts, or breast augments.
-Also, other areas of liposuction such as the legs, arms or neck can be done at the same time.
+Abdominoplasties are often combined with cosmetic breast procedures such as a breast reduction, breast lift, or breast augmentation.
+Also, other areas of liposuction such as the legs, arms, or neck can be done at the same time.